joparayno/ECE2112-PA3-Parayno/README.md

 cars.loc[cars['Model'] == 'Camaro Z28', ['Model', 'cyl']]
 ```

-The code above enabled me to identify the cylinder of the car model ‘Camaro Z28’, resulting in the output displayed below.
+The code above enabled me to filter rows in the cars DataFrame where the car model 'Camaro Z28', and then selects only the 'Model' and 'cyl'.
+The resulting output is displayed below.

 ![Screenshot 2024-09-15 at 11 48 13 PM](https://github.com/user-attachments/assets/f7ebb04c-30aa-4ea1-af3f-eb495c71fec4)